If you are looking to escape into a world of luxury, personalised service

 Choice for accommodation:

 2nd day, I suggest you spend this day around the area of the capital Argostoli, take the road from Sami.
 Once you arrive at Argostoli (select sights and shopping ideas from my special tour of Argostoli), visit Katavothres (one of the strange phenomena), swim at Platis-Makris Gialos (offering a selection of watersports and beach bars).
 If you like cooking this is your chance to explore Kefalonian cuisine and local products and dishes in an organised Cooking Lesson !
 Here as well you can arrange to take one of the tours of sea kayaking or canoeing.
-Alternatively go for an aromatherapy or reflexology or massage at Kefalonia massage.
+Alternatively go for a massage at Kefalonia massage.
 Relaxed you can dine at Casa Grec restaurant in Argostoli.
 If you want to have a private dinner by your pool, let us organise a special menu from our chef at your accommodation.

-3d day After a nice breakfast at home or at Agia Efimia’s cafes, you can pay a visit at the Olive Museum at the village of Makriotika (ask for the opening times before you go).
+3d day After a nice breakfast at home or a delicious omelet at Carena bar in Agia Efimia, you can pay a visit at the Olive Museum at the village of Makriotika (ask for the opening times before you go).
 You can head off then to my favorite destination, Assos village and castle.
 There depending on the heat and time of your arrival you can swim, walk around to enjoy traditional architecture, (Assos is together with Fiscardo the only two villages that have not been destroyed by the earthquake of 1953).
 Following that you can order a snack or lunch at one of the sea side cafes and tavernas and when it gets cooler you can climb up to the venetian Assos castle and explore it (this is one of my favourite walks!).
 It is a unique experience and you can get amazing views of both the village as well as a breathtaking sunset (in order to watch the sunset you need to walk to the west side of the peninsula, that would take you approx 1.15h to get there and a little less to come back).
 Assos is great for a night drink in one of the sea side cafe bars, romantic and peaceful!

 4th day If you wake up early you can visit Karavomilos Lake, (a beautiful peaceful spot with a circular lake and ducks just a few meters from the beach).
 From there you can take the seaside walk path to the village of Sami (just 1km) to get your breakfast and then come back or the other way round.
 Here you can get some time off to relax, arranging to get a spa, manicure, massage or special body treatments. Υou can hire a boat for the day, from Agia Efimia, I suggest you stop in the isolated beaches (not reachable from the road) on the way to the north and enjoy your privacy.
 You can end up at Agia Sofia and Horgota beaches (both reachable by car as well).
 Returning to Agia Efimia little port you can enjoy a mediterranean meal at Sea Rock ws or Dendrinos restaurant, overlooking the sea (both have the honor to offer you amazing moon rises – don’t miss full moon here) .
 Then you can get a drink at Carena bar.